 “DeJesus is capable of playing every day right now,” Maxvill said.
 “He provides us a great backup to Ozzie and protection in case the negotiations do not prove fruitful.
 The fact that we picked up two shortstops in four days means something, but in Oquendo’s case, it’s downstream somewhere.”[11]

-DeJesus’s arrival and Smith’s signing of a new four-year, $8.7 million contract relegated Oquendo to the minors for the entire 1985 season.
-Though he hit just .211/.264/.245 for Triple-A Louisville, Oquendo returned to switch-hitting and batted .360 in the final month of the season.
+DeJesus’s arrival and Smith’s signing of a new four-year, $8.7 million contract less than two weeks later relegated Oquendo to the minors for the entire 1985 season.
+Though he hit just .211/.264/.245 for Triple-A Louisville, Oquendo returned to switch-hitting and hit .360 in the final month of the season.

 Oquendo continued to hit well in spring training and opened the 1986 season in the majors.